ARLISS-oregonstate-1617capstone/ARLISS-Micro-Satellite-Project/README.md

 # Installing

 To compile, simply run the makefile located in Implementation/merge.
-To start, run the prog executable created from the makefile.
+To run the debug version on any machine type make debug with the DEBUG flag set to 1 in main.h.
+To run on the actual satellite hardware type make prog with the DEBUG flag set to 0.